 Ahhh the favorite activity of every pregnant woman, eating.
 Let me tell you, there is lots…and mean LOTS to eat in Austin.
 Voodoo donuts, why yes, I’ll have three.
 Food truck tacos?!
 Two of those is a mid-day snack!
 Pizza anytime and all the time and I’ll wash it down with chicken tikka marsala at the G’Raj Mahal.
 Oh, and I can’t leave out the gourmet grilled cheeses, loaded tater tots, more pizza and even more tacos that I consumed in my short time there.

 Speaking of tacos, you haven’t experienced Austin until you have had some amazing food truck tacos in this delectable city.
 In a pathetic attempt to eat healthy we did venture to the Whole Foods flagship store.
 It is worth a visit since they have such an enormous variety of things that will make you drool.

 Visit the State Capital Building

-The Texas Capital building is truly a site to behold and offers tours daily.
-If you do a little research you can go on one of the their themed tours.
+The Texas Capital building is truly a sight to behold and offers tours daily.
+If you do a little research on their website you can go on one of their themed tours.
 We happened to be there before Halloween and they were offering a Rest in Peace Tour, which told the story of the capital building and the ghosts that haunt it.
-It is a free tour and worth the time to go and check out….plus you might learn something.
+It is a free tour and worth the time to go and check out, plus you might learn something.

-If you aren’t the “tour in a group” type of person, download the brochure and do a self guided tour.
-Don’t be shy in talking with the staff.
-By striking up a conversation with the security office he let us in a little secret and took us to a employee who gave us a special behind the scenes tour of the Governor’s reception room.
+If you aren’t the “tour in a group” type of person, download the brochure and do a self-guided tour.
+Don’t be shy about talking with the staff.
+By striking up a conversation with the security office he let us in a little secret and took us to an employee who gave us a special behind the scenes tour of the Governor’s reception room.
 It was one of the highlights of our trip.
 Talking with locals can really make your travel experience memorable.